Jyotirmoy Dey: Career

 Dey started his career with Hindustan Times.
 A wildlife enthusiast, he first started writing on forest encroachment and the human-animal conflict in Borivali National Park.
 A story about government departments taking away land in the reserved national park created a furore in the state legislature.

 He started his journalistic career as a freelancer with Afternoon Despatch and Courier writing about crime in the wildlife areas.
 He also dabbled in photojournalism.
 He then started freelancing for Mid-Day before joining them full-time.
 He joined Indian Express in 1996 and soon switched to covering crime stories, especially on the Mumbai underworld.
 In 2005, he joined Hindustan Times.
 He later re-joined MiD Day as crime and investigations editor.

 Dey had authored two books on underworld activities, Zero Dial: The Dangerous World of Informers and Khallas.
 He had done many reports on underworld dons Dawood Ibrahim and Chhota Rajan.

 Personal life

 Dey was born in 1955, in Bombay to Mrs. Bina Dey.
-He was married to a journalist named Shubha Sharma and was survived by them (wife & mother).
+He was survived by his mother.